jptlabs/homelab/docker/zipline/README.md

 wget https://raw.githubusercontent.com/jptlabs/homelab/main/docker/zipline/docker-compose.yml
 ```

-Configure things like ports, volumes, or anything else as needed.
+Configure ports, volumes, or anything else as needed.

 > [!NOTE]
 > Make sure that you change `/path/to/your/share` to wherever you want uploads to be stored.
 This can be a local folder or an smb/nfs share.